Learning NextJS

 properties:

-is a boolean or the string 'blocking' which determines what should happen for any path that's not returned bygetStaticPaths
+pathsdetermines which paths will be pre-rendered.
+It's an array of objects that explicitly define all URL params.fallbackis a boolean or the string 'blocking' which determines what should happen for any path that's not returned bygetStaticPaths.

 an array.